intelops/tarian-detector/public/documentations/File_Contribution _Guide.md

 -----
 The `tarian.go` file in the `eventparser` package of the Tarian Detector project is focused on parsing and interpreting system call arguments.
 It plays a crucial role in analyzing and formatting the data captured by the eBPF programs for further processing or monitoring.
 Here's an overview of its key functionalities:

+### Key Functionalities of `tarian.go` in the `eventparser` Package

+1. **Package Declaration**: The file is part of the `eventparser` package, indicating its role in parsing and interpreting event data.

+2. **SysArg Struct**:
+   - Represents a system call argument.
+   - Contains fields like `Name`, `Description`, `Type`, and `Function`.
+The `Function` is a custom parser function to convert the argument value into a readable format.

+3. **Syscall Struct**:
+   - Represents a system call.
+   - Contains fields like `Id`, `Name`, and a slice of `SysArg` representing the arguments of the syscall.

+4. **Arg Struct**:
+   - A simple struct to hold the name and value of a parsed argument.

+5. **Syscalls Map**:
+   - A map of system call IDs to `Syscall` structs.
+   - It predefines a set of system calls (like `sys_read`, `sys_write`, `sys_open`, etc.) and their associated arguments.

+6. **Function `ParseArg`**:
+   - A method of the `SysArg` struct.
+   - It parses an argument value based on the custom parser function defined in `SysArg`.
+   - If no custom parser is defined, it converts the value to a string using `fmt.Sprintf`.

+7. **Custom Argument Parsing**:
+   - The design allows for custom parsing logic for different argument types, making the system flexible and capable of handling a variety of data formats.

+### How to Contribute to `tarian.go` in the `eventparser` Package

+Contributors interested in enhancing the system call parsing and interpretation aspect of the Tarian Detector project can focus on several areas in this file:

+1. **Adding New System Calls**: Introduce parsing logic for additional system calls that might be relevant for monitoring or detection.

+2. **Enhancing Argument Parsing**: Improve the parsing mechanisms for existing arguments, especially for complex data types.

+3. **Optimizing Performance**: Ensure that the argument parsing is efficient, especially for high-frequency system calls.

+4. **Extending Custom Parsing Functions**: Develop more sophisticated custom parsing functions for specific argument types.

+5. **Improving Documentation**: Add detailed comments and documentation, particularly for custom parsing functions, to make it easier for other developers to understand and contribute.

+6. **Testing**: Create comprehensive tests for different system calls and their arguments to ensure accurate parsing and error handling.

+Contributing to this part of the project requires a good understanding of system calls, their arguments, and how they can be interpreted meaningfully.
+It's also important to ensure that any changes are compatible with the eBPF programs capturing these system calls.

+---
+The `tarian.go` file in the `eventparser` package of the Tarian Detector project is focused on parsing and interpreting system call arguments.
+It plays a crucial role in analyzing and formatting the data captured by the eBPF programs for further processing or monitoring.
+Here's an overview of its key functionalities:

 ### Key Functionalities of `parser.go` in the `eventparser` Package

 1. **Package Declaration**: The file is part of the `eventparser` package, indicating its role in parsing and interpreting event data.